Darwin to Adelaide is the best Aussie road trip

 Henbury Meteorites Conservation Reserve contains 12 craters which were formed when a meteor hit the earth’s surface 4,700 years ago.
 The Henbury Meteor, weighing several tonnes and accelerating to over 40,000 km per hour, disintegrated before impact and the fragments formed the craters.

 The craters are fascinating and provide natural, cultural and scientific value and well worth visiting.
 Two-wheel drive access is available to visit the Henbury Meteorite Craters.

-About 160 kilometres from Alice Springs on the road through to the Simpsons Desert plains, Chambers Pillar stands tall as a spectacular sandstone column towering some 50 metres above ground.
+Chambers Pillar stands tall as a spectacular sandstone column towering some 50 metres above ground.